idupree/patternling/README.md

 Track generation as of December 1st
 ===

-The code is kind of a mess right now but the overview is first I generate some "track end-points" that consist of a location and an orientation, and then I connect every pair of end-point sides[1] that meet certain criteria.
+The code is in `script.ts`.
+The overview is first I generate some "track end-points" that consist of a location and an orientation, and then I connect every pair of end-point sides[1] that meet certain criteria.